 How does the condition of your gut show up on your skin?

 Disclaimer: Not everyone's skin is as reactive to changes in the gut.

 The skin microbiome keeps moisture retention, strengthens the skin barrier, fights pathogens, and prevents acne.
 60% of the skin's microbiome is a strain of acne bacteria.
 Different strains of acne fight breakouts.

 Imbalances of skin and gut microbiomes can show up as rashes and bumps on the skin such as flare-ups, rosacea, or even psoriasis.
 For example, a food allergy can cause you to break out into hives.

 Dysbiosis is when there is an imbalance of microflora or "healthy bacteria" to harmful bacteria.

 The types of foods we eat eat affect different bacteria in our bodies.
 Super high processed foods like candy feed the bad bacteria in our microbiome and leads to dysbiosis.

 Probiotics are naturally found in your gut and help with digestion.
 If you are experiencing gassiness, bloating, or constipation, most likely your gut has too much bad bacteria.

 Probiotics can help to replenish healthy strains of bacteria in your gut.

-Doctor's Biome has 15 strains of probiotics to aid in healthy digestion and help create the best environment for good bacteria to thrive.
+Doctor's Biome has 15 out of 17 strains of probiotics to aid in healthy digestion and help create the best environment for good bacteria to thrive.